Springfield Community Celebrates Juneteenth

 Thompson is the secretary of the Youth Springfield NAACP Chapter.

-Thompson adds, “And we need to know like how they feel about stuff and their opinion because they’re going to be running the country soon.”
+Thompson added, “We need to know like how they feel about stuff and their opinion because they’re going to be running the country soon.”

 State Representative Betsy Fogle was also at the event, handing out awards for Black excellence with fellow State Rep. Crystal Quade.